-Employee timesheets can help to quantify time sucks or roadblocks, and help management and executives take better leadership decisions that can reduce time waste and help encourage employees to work productively.
+Employee timesheets can help to quantify time sucks or roadblocks and help managers and executives take better leadership decisions that can reduce time waste and help encourage employees to work productively.

 Being able to see what everyone is working on and how long they spend working throughout the day, not only informs better decisions, but can also make you a more empathetic leader, as you understand intimately how hard your employees are working and the sacrifices they are making to help you grow your business.
 Showing empathy at work can inspire your employees to commit to their jobs more readily, make greater sacrifices, and can make your team better respect you as a leader — all things that can greatly boost your business’ chance of success.

 If you run an agency or a client-facing business, timesheets ARE a great way to reassure your clients that projects are being handled effectively, efficiently, and productively, and that their money is not being wasted.
 What’s more, being able to justify all of your invoices and billed hours through concrete, impartial reports and independent trackers means that your clients will have less room to maneuver when it comes to payments.
-This way, your company will be able to bill what it deserves.
+This way, your agency will be able to bill what it deserves.

 As well as helping you justify your costs, a powerful timesheet software solution can help you to avoid the dreaded email back-and-forth where clients repeatedly check up on a project’s progress.
 This makes it easy for clients to see what is being worked on right now, how much time is being dedicated to projects, and how much progress is being made each day.

 Being able to keep track of whether you are making or losing money on a project is one of the most important benefits of using timesheets.
 If you’re providing a client a fixed-fee, you’ll be able to monitor how much time is being spent on a project (and the spend-per-hour), so that you don’t end up losing money.

 Free for 14 Days